 A nice change from the usual Christmas pud, this lighter alternative is also much quicker to make as – unlike the traditional recipe – it doesn’t need to be left for weeks to mature.
 Definitely one for those who’ve left their Christmas preparations until the last minute!

-4. Meringue Roulade with Rose Petals and Fresh Raspberries from Yotam Ottolenghi's Plenty More
+Meringue Roulade with Rose Petals and Fresh Raspberries from Plenty More by Yotam Ottolenghi

 Light, pretty, festive and special, this elegant dessert is the perfect way to end a Christmas day feast.
 The crisp, white meringue and crimson rasperries evoke thoughts of a snow-covered yule log with festive berries.